NEDrobotics/WRO2025-NED/README.md

   - FINISH

 ### 🧠 The robot's operating logic and code sequence <a id="logic"></a>
+ - **Ultrasonic sensors**
+   - The ultrasonic sensors on the right and left sides determine how far away the robot is from the wall and in which way it should move.
+During the loop, if the robot is moving clockwise, it uses the data from the left sensor to orient itself (PID wall following); if it is moving counterclockwise, it uses the data from the right sensor.
+When it's time to turn, if the front sensor data is smaller than given threshold value, it checks both sides to learn which direction it should go then makes turn to that way, then realigns itself with **PID wall following algorithm** to move to the next turning point. *The front sensor is also checks the distance to the parking walls during parking time, enabling it to park in an orderly manner.*
  - **HuskyLens**
    - The Huskylens camera sends the colors of traffic signs it sees in the distance to the Arduino as raw data and colorID, and the Arduino processes them, enabling the robot to maneuver right or left.
- - **Ultrasonic sensors**
-   - The ultrasonic sensors on the right and left sides determine how far away the robot is from the wall and in which direction it should move.
-During the loop, if the robot is moving clockwise, it uses the data from the right sensor to orient itself; if it is moving counterclockwise, it uses the data from the left sensor.
-When it's time to turn, if the sensor suddenly detects a very large distance, it starts to turn, stops after turning, checks the distance to the adjacent wall, and then realigns itself to move to the next turning point. *The front sensor only checks the distance to the parking walls during parking time, enabling it to park in an orderly manner.*

  - **Motor driver**
    - The L298N motor driver allows us to control the motor's speed and direction and adjust the brightness of the LEDs.